 Claude Monet was one of the more prolific and consistent Impressionism painters.
-He was a great believer in painting what in nature and painting the changing light.
+He was a great believer in painting what is in nature and painting the changing light.
 He was an en Plein air painter.
-He is known for his strong and bold color and short brush strokes.
+He is known for his strong and bold colors and short brush strokes.
+You can not study Impressionism without studying and learning about Claude Monet; he continues to be one of the vital Impressionism painters of all time.

 About Claude Monet

-Claude Monet is also known as Oscar-Claude Monet or Claude-Oscar Monet; he was born on November 14, 1840, and died December 5, 1926.
+Claude Monet is also known as Oscar-Claude Monet or Claude-Oscar Monet; he was born on November 14, 1840, and died on December 5, 1926.

 Monet is considered the founder of French impressionism painting and was also the most consistent and prolific painter in the impressionist movement.
 He believed in the philosophy of expressing one’s perceptions before nature, mainly as applied to en Plein Air landscape painting and the painting of changing light.